Weakly-Supervised Surface Crack Segmentation by Generating Pseudo-Labels using Localization with a Classifier and Thresholding: Introduction

-In order to overcome the effort of labeling data to train segmentation algorithms, we propose a method that leverages the strong performance of a basic crack classifier convolutional neural network (CNN), that only needs to be trained using classification labels, to consequently create segmentation maps.
-We combine this classifier, a patch based approach and some traditional techniques to create a weakly-supervised crack segmentation method.
-Our aim is to mitigate the problem of more traditional methods: 1) that background regions are segmented which ``stain" the segmentation map and 2) there is a high labeling effort inherent in fully supervised methods.
+To overcome the effort of labeling data to train segmentation algorithms, we propose a novel method that leverages the strong performance of a basic crack classifier convolutional neural network (CNN), and only needs to be trained using classification labels to consequently create segmentation maps.
+We combine this classifier with a patch-based approach and some traditional techniques to create a weakly-supervised crack segmentation method.
+We aim to mitigate the problem of more traditional methods: 1) that background regions are segmented which ``stain" the segmentation map and 2) there is a high labeling effort inherent in fully-supervised methods.
 Our method focuses on simplicity and can be easily implemented if a pre-trained crack classifier is available.
-To support this and further research, we also provide the code implementation for our work\footnote{Code available at: \url{https://github.com/jacobkoenig/WeaklySupervisedCrackSeg}}.
+To support this and further research, we also provide the code implementation for our work\footnote{Code \textbf{will be made} available at: \url{https://github.com/jacobkoenig/WeaklySupervisedCrackSeg}}.
 For our proposed method we make use of two assumptions: 1) that cracks differ in their contrast and brightness from the surrounding areas and 2), the crack classification model is trained well enough to detect a majority of surface cracks on a given task/dataset.
-We acknowledge that these assumptions may not hold true for all use-cases or surface cracks, but this seems to be a common problem as even trained, fully supervised segmentation algorithms have difficulty of segmenting brighter cracks \cite{konig2021OptimizedDeep}.
-Additionally the intention is to devise a weakly-supervised segmentation method which is easy to implement and reproduce.
-Other works such as in \cite{li2020SemiSupervisedSemantic, dong2020PatchBasedWeakly}, have multiple steps including training and inferring multiple CNNs, which can create a higher entry barrier to generate results.
-Therefore, the contributions of this letter can be summarized as follows: \begin{enumerate} \item Weakly supervised crack segmentation is achieved by only using classification labels to train a classifier. \item The classifier is leveraged in two ways to generate a coarse localisation maps of surface cracks.
-This is achieved by using a patch-based classification approach to classify individual regions of an image and merging that with the class activation map of the classifier. \item The coarse localisation maps are then merged with a segmentation map that uses patch based thresholding to separate the darker pixels, which belong to cracks, from background pixels.
-For this, filtering for noise reduction and morphology for increasing crack connectivity are used before resulting in a segmentation map. \end{enumerate}
+We acknowledge that these assumptions may not hold for all use-cases or surface cracks, but this seems to be a common problem as even trained, fully-supervised segmentation algorithms have difficulty segmenting brighter cracks \cite{konig2021OptimizedDeep}.
+Therefore, the contributions of this work can be summarized as follows: \begin{enumerate} \item Weakly-supervised crack segmentation is achieved by only using classification labels to train a classifier. \item The classifier is leveraged in two ways to generate coarse localization maps of surface cracks.
+This is achieved by using a patch-based classification approach to classify individual regions of an image and merging that with the class activation map of the classifier. \item The coarse localization maps are then merged with a segmentation map that uses a novel patch-based thresholding technique to separate the darker pixels, which belong to cracks, from background pixels.
+For this, filtering for noise reduction and morphology for increasing crack connectivity are used before resulting in a pseudo label segmentation map. \item Those pseudo labels are then incorporated into end-to-end training for a standard semantic segmentation algorithm that generates segmentation maps for cracks.
+We show that our weakly-supervised method achieves competitive results on multiple datasets when compared against fully-supervised end-to-end training. \end{enumerate}